astronomer/docs/learn/data-quality.md

 ![Different locations for data quality checks in an ETL pipeline](/img/guides/dq_checks_locations_example_graph.png)

-It's common to use data quality checks (`post_check_action_1` and `post_check_action_2`) with [Airflow callbacks](error-notifications-in-airflow.md#airflow-callbacks) to alert data professionals of data quality issues through channels like email and Slack.
+It's common to use data quality checks (`post_check_action_1` and `post_check_action_2`) with [Apache Airflow® callbacks](error-notifications-in-airflow.md#airflow-callbacks) to alert data professionals of data quality issues through channels like email and Slack.
 You can also create a downstream task that runs only when all data quality checks are successful, which can be useful for reporting purposes.

 When implementing data quality checks, consider how a check success or failure should influence downstream dependencies.
 [Trigger Rules](airflow-trigger-rules.md) are especially useful for managing operator dependencies.
 It often makes sense to test your data quality checks in a dedicated DAG before you incorporate them into your pipelines.